paigenomadgirl/designmusings/content/blog/vint.md

 **Analysis**: While every user experienced some specific difficulty with the app, there were 3 pain points that stood out as causing users the most frustration.

+{{% figure src="/images/Painpoints.jpg" %}}

 **Pain Point #1: Canceling a Session**

 *“I don’t know, I really don’t know.” –Paul*

 This is a pain point that I am intimately familiar with.
 The first time I used Vint, I accidentally booked a session and could not find how to cancel it.
 As I found from talking to users, I am not the only one who had trouble with this task.

 To cancel a session, you must visit your profile page to view and cancel your bookings.
-Two of the users did not make it to this page and shared that they would contact the trainer directly to cancel.
-Two other users  gave up on the task and said that it was not possible to cancel a session.
+Two of the users gave up during this task, not ever making it to the profile page and sharing with me that they would contact the trainer directly to cancel.
+Two other users gave up on the task and said that it was "just not possible to cancel a session."
 Only one user was able to find and cancel a session without visiting other pages first.

 *“I’d rather something be in this first page than have to go back to my profile.” –Lisa*